TD-Community/Tom2Git/README.md

 ## Contributing

 If you find this project helpful and would like to improve it, contributions are very welcome.
 Any assistance, including pull requests, is appreciated.
-This is initially started as a personal project which will be quite useful for the TD community.

 If you’d like to become an official contributor, please contact me to be added to the project.